 BNTX Investors Have Opportunity to Lead BioNTech SE Securities Fraud Lawsuit

-LOS ANGELES, Feb.
-6, 2024 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against BioNTech SE ("BioNTech" or the "Company") (NASDAQ: BNTX).
+BENSALEM, Pa., Feb.
+9, 2024 /PRNewswire/ -- Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against BioNTech SE ("BioNTech" or the "Company") (NASDAQ: BNTX).

 Class Period: March 30, 2022 – October 13, 2023